nadamamdouh235/Autonomous_Wheelchair_ROS_based_on_ubuntu/README.md

   ```
   <p> so to solve this watch video Anis kouba (connection component /import roslib)

-  <p> if you face problem that  current version of Node less than 14 ,can check with this line
+  <p> If you face the problem that the current version of Node is less than 14, (you can check with this command)

   ```console
   node -v
   ```

-  so do following lines
+  run these commands

   ```console
   curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.0/install.sh | bash